Sterc/nutshellmodx/core/components/nutshellmodx/docs/readme.txt

 Features
 ---------------------------------------
 - Checks for existing People and Companies, based on form fields
-- Automatically adds a new Nutshell contact (People), using emailaddress and name from your FormIt form.
+- Automatically adds a new Nutshell contact (People), using email address and name from your FormIt form.
 - Adds a new Company and attaches it to the contact.
 - Creates a lead with a lead note based on your form fields.